HergenEngelhardt/Videoflix/README.md

 ## Email Testing

-For testing email functions (registration, password reset), two options are available:
+For testing email functions (registration, password reset), you have multiple options:

-- **MailDev (recommended)**: Set `USE_MAILDEV=True` in the `.env` file.
-Emails will be intercepted locally and can be viewed at `http://localhost:1080`.
+- **MailDev (recommended for local testing)**: Set `USE_MAILDEV=True` in the `.env` file.
+This is perfect when you want to test email functionality without configuring a real SMTP server.
+All emails will be intercepted locally and can be viewed at `http://localhost:1080`.
+No real emails are sent.
+- **Real SMTP Server**: Set `USE_MAILDEV=False` and configure your actual email credentials (Gmail, Outlook, etc.) in the `.env` file.
+Use this when you want to send real emails during development or production.
-- **Console Output**: Without email configuration, emails will be output to the Django console.
+- **Console Output**: Without any email configuration, emails will be output to the Django console (fallback option).

 ---